blackberry/ECMA5Extend/README.md

 # ECMA5Extend

-Small toolkit for writing 'big-boy' JavaScript APIs.
+Small toolkit for writing clean JavaScript APIs.
 Currenlty, it is a RequireJS(http://requirejs.org) plugin only, but a distributable library is in the works.

 ## Why?